 To my surprise (and hers) I found that my mum’s family came from the Whitehaven area.
 The chap who moved out was Jacob Pickering, a stonemason, who went south to help build Barrow-in-Furness.
-His father and a brother were also stonemasons, and I first located father William on the 1871 census, living with his son John, a weigh clerk at the iron mine.
+His father William and brother William were also stonemasons, and I first located his father on the 1871 census, living with another of Jacob's brothers, John, then a weigh clerk at the iron mine.
 John’s wife was Eliza Ann, and her birthplace is shown on the census as Sable Island, Nova Scotia.
 Never having heard of the place, I imagined an island in some major river where fur trapping took place.
 I then checked the atlas, and found a small speck in the Atlantic Ocean.

 Encyclopaedias say the place is made of sand and uninhabited, except for a life-saving station and two lighthouses built 50 years after my relative’s birth.

 Sable Island, (sable being French for sand) is a sand bar over 100 miles from the nearest part of “mainland” Nova Scotia, and has long been a major hazard to shipping.
 The names of over 350 vessels wrecked there are known.
 Visitors have been restricted to those with official permission (and stranded mariners) since 1801.

 Could my relative’s mother have been shipwrecked there, or was she part of the crew of the lifesaving station?

 Eliza Ann was obviously proud of her origin, mentioning it on a census form 50 years later and over 2000 miles away.
 Could she have been the only child born there?

 I’m hooked.
 Websites describe Sable Island and the wildlife there.
 It’s the foggiest place in North America.
 A herd of wild horses has survived since the 18th century.
 There are no trees.

 I even draft an email to the BBC’s radio programme “Making History”, which aims to answer listeners’ queries on historical subjects, asking for any info about the place.